 Flat Water kayaks are designed for stable ponds, lakes, ocean inlets, harbors, and slow-moving rivers.
 They are built to handle relatively calm water, but they’re not as dull as you think!

 Some Flat Water kayak types are designed to take an occasional large wave or two — and that distinction (among others) separates different Flat Water kayaks from one another.

-Flat Water kayaks include the following types: Sit-Inside, Sit-On-Top, Touring, Sea, and Inflatable.
+Flat Water kayaks include the following types: Sit-Inside, Sit-On-Top, Touring, Sea, and Inflatable and variations of each.
 They are mostly for relaxed recreational purposes.
 They can be accessible to beginners, or serve as good watercraft for those who want to take scenic tours, go fishing, or just explore nature.

 The differences between Flat Water kayaks (reviewed later in this article) are mainly found in their construction.
 Some Flat Water kayaks — being made for larger bodies of water — are much larger than others.